remoteintech/remote-jobs/company-profiles/two.md

 ## Remote status
 The positions are available remote and on-site in Silicon Valley,USA.
-There's no inforamtation about Indian and korea Locations.
+There's no inforamtation about India and Korea Locations.

 ## Region